aliMuzamil1/0-aliMuzamil1/README.md

 - 👋 Hi, I’m Muzamil
 - 👀 I’m interested in devops tools.
 - 🌱 I’m currently learning Jenkins.
-- I have already basic level hands on experience of Linux/bash, Python, Terraform, Github and Github actions for CI/CD pipelines.
+- 🌱 I have already basic level hands on experience of Linux/bash, Python, Terraform, Github and Github actions for CI/CD pipelines, AWS, Azure and networking.
 - 💞️ I’m looking to collaborate on any small project to learn DEVOPS technologies.
 -
 -